Frequently Asked Questions

 Our mobile hospital hours are Tues to Friday from 9:00 am to 5:00 pm.
-On Saturdays we are open from 9:00 am until noon.
-The mobile clinic is closed on Sunday and Dr. Golden provides veterinary relief on Mondays.
+The mobile clinic is closed on Saturday, Sunday and Dr. Golden provides veterinary relief on Mondays.
 We see patients by appointment only.

 - Do I need to have an appointment?

 Yes, patients are seen by appointment.
 Please fill out a request online or call 757-577-0813.

 - What forms of payment do you accept?